 A Brief History of Alcoholics Anonymous

 Alcoholics Anonymous and its 12 step method have helped millions of people successfully stop drinking.
-These “few simple steps” is the only method that works for many trying to recover from the disease of alcoholism and addiction.
+Many believe that “few simple steps” are the only method that works for many trying to recover from alcoholism and addiction.

 Alcoholics Anonymous was started in post-prohibition America by Bill Wilson and Dr. Bob Smith.
 The two are referred to simply as Bill W. and Dr. Bob by members to honor the core principle of anonymity.